AlbertoRosado1/legacysim/doc/user/post_processing.rst

 Check outputs
 -------------
-You can check all runs have completed with the script :mod:`~obiwan.scripts.check`.
+You can check all runs have completed with the script :mod:`~legacysim.scripts.check`.

 Merge catalogs
 --------------
-You can merge output catalogs with the script :mod:`~obiwan.scripts.merge`.
+You can merge output catalogs with the script :mod:`~legacysim.scripts.merge`.

 Match catalogs
 --------------
-You can match input to output catalogs and plot a comparison with the script :mod:`~obiwan.scripts.match`.
+You can match input to output catalogs and plot a comparison with the script :mod:`~legacysim.scripts.match`.

 Plot resources
 --------------
-You can plot cpu and memory usage with the script :mod:`~obiwan.scripts.resources`.
+You can plot cpu and memory usage with the script :mod:`~legacysim.scripts.resources`.

 Plot image cutouts
 ------------------
-You can plot image cutouts with the script :mod:`~obiwan.scripts.cutout`.
+You can plot image cutouts with the script :mod:`~legacysim.scripts.cutout`.